Category Archive

 Conversational AI aims to simulate human-like interactions.
 Conversation design helps create more natural, empathetic, and less robotic responses, enhancing user engagement.
 The architecture of conversations takes into account possible mistakes and edge circumstances that could occur during interactions.
 This enables the AI to react appropriately when it receives an unexpected input or query it doesn’t comprehend.

 The delivery of solutions for specific use cases, such as customer care, IT service desk, marketing, and sales assistance, depends on conversational AI technology.
-Additionally, conversational AI allows for interaction with SMS, web-based chat, and other messaging systems’ chat interfaces.
+Additionally, conversational AI technology allows for interaction with SMS, web-based chat, and other messaging systems’ chat interfaces.

 How does Conversational AI work?

-A standard conversational AI flow, which is supported by deep neural networks (DNN) and underpinning machine learning, consists of the following:
+A standard conversational AI chatbot flow, which is supported by deep neural networks (DNN) and underpinning machine learning, consists of the following:

 Automatic Speech Recognition (ASR) is a user interface that turns speech into text or an interface that enables the user to input text into the system.